Swpn0neel/DSA-notes-and-problems/Array List/README.md

 # Array List

 ArrayList is a class in Java that is a part of the java.util package.
 It is an implementation of the List interface and provides dynamic array-like behavior.
-It allows you to store and manipulate a collection of elements.
+It also allows you to store and manipulate a collection of elements.
 Here are some key features and points about ArrayList:
 - <b>Dynamic Sizing</b>: Unlike regular arrays, ArrayList can dynamically grow and shrink in size as elements are added or removed.
 You don't need to specify a fixed size upfront.
 - <b>Generic</b>: ArrayList is a generic class, which means it can hold elements of any data type.
 You specify the type of elements it will hold when creating an instance.
 - <b>Index-Based Access</b>: Elements in an ArrayList are stored with indexes, and you can access elements using their index.
 The index starts from 0.